victorgonco/tempo-api/readme.md

 API consumed: https://www.visualcrossing.com/weather-api
 This API as usual, needs a token to run.
-if you have one, just initialize the program exporting it under 'WEATHER_API_TOKEN' name.
+If you have one, just initialize the program filling an env variable under the name 'WEATHER_API_TOKEN' with it.